Injured At Work Claims Solicitors Scotland

 - 9 out of 10 customers would use us again and recommend us to friends & family based on client feedback

-What can be included in my Claim?
+What can be included in your Claim?

 We can claim compensation for any injury you suffer including, fractures, scarring, tinnitus and psychological trauma.
 You may also be able to claim for general out of pocket expenses, loss of earnings, care and assistance required and various other expenses.

-When can I make a compensation claim?
+When can you make a compensation claim?

 - If the accident was in the last three years